cisco/cisco-network-node-utils/docs/README-node-utils-APIs-xr.md

 #### <a name="setup">Setup/teardown differences</a>

 Your minitest's setup method is run before each test, and the teardown method is run after each test.
-These methods often contain calls to the TestCase.config method to execute commands to clear and setup existing configuration on the device, and often, the commands will differ between platforms.
-Currently, the config method does not display the output from any executed commands, even when debug is enabled, so any errors that occur will be masked.
+These methods often contain calls to the TestCase.config method to execute commands to clear existing configuration on the device, and often, the commands will differ between platforms.
+Currently, the config method does not display the output from executed commands, even when debug is enabled, so any errors that occur will be masked.

 You should verify that any existing config commands are valid for XR (either by sight, or by executing them manually on the XR CLI).
 The following changes were needed for test_bgp_neighbor.rb: